Kamlin-MD/UNET-Echocardiography-ROI-segmentation/paper/paper.md

 EchoROI can be used from the command line for batch preprocessing or as a Python library within research pipelines.

+For typical echocardiography acquisitions, the scan sector (ROI) is static over the duration of a cine loop: it is determined by probe geometry (most commonly a phased-array sector), the selected field of view (fan angle/depth), and user-controlled placement/orientation.
+EchoROI exploits this by predicting a mask on a single representative frame and then applying the same mask (and the resulting crop window) to all frames in the sequence.

+By default, the representative frame is selected automatically as the highest-entropy frame among the first few frames (to avoid blank/transition frames).
+Users can alternatively specify the representative frame index.
+This design reduces compute cost for large datasets while enforcing consistent preprocessing within each clip.

 ```bash
 # De-identify: black out everything outside the scan sector